campfireunion/docs/docs/1.0/creator-tools/tutorials/creating-a-custom-prop-kit.md

 # Creating a custom prop kit

-Once you have the [Flipside Creator Tools](/docs/2023.2/creator-tools) installed and set up, here are the steps to create a custom prop kit you can import into Flipside Studio.
+Once you have the [Flipside Creator Tools](/docs/2023.2/creator-tools) installed and set up, here are the steps to create a custom prop kit you can import into Flipside.

 ## Overview

 Prop kits start as scenes in the Unity game engine.
-A prop kit is a collection of related props that are bundled together via this Unity scene, but can be used individually in Flipside Studio.
+A prop kit is a collection of related props that are bundled together via this Unity scene, but can be used individually in Flipside.

 ## Structure of a prop kit